2026-03-01

 - Invest in the contribution model early.
 If only the platform team can modify shared actions, you have created a bottleneck.

 - Security should be invisible, not an obstacle.
-If teams work around your security controls, the controls are failing.
+If teams work around security controls, the controls are failing.

 - Plan for deprecation from day one.
 Every v1 will eventually become a v2, and you need a path to get there.